$^{12}$C(e,e'pN) Measurements of Short Range Correlations in the Tensor-to-Scalar Interaction Transition Region

-Such a transition was recently reported in measurements of the $^{12}$C$(e,e'p)$ and $^{12}$C$(e,e'pp)$ reactions, where the fraction of two-proton knockout events was observed to increase as a function of missing momentum~\cite{schmidt20}.
-However, this interpretation in terms of the underlying $NN$ interaction assumed (1) that all high missing-momentum protons belonged to $2N$-SRC pairs, and (2) reaction effects were properly accounted for, primarily $(n,p)$ single-charge exchange (SCX) processes.
-Even modest SCX can significantly distort the $(e,e'pp)$ reaction due to the predominance of $pn$-SRC pairs, because the observed $(e,e'pp)$ events can originate from $pn$-SRC pairs in which the neutron undergoes SCX.
-Therefore, while experimentally simpler, SRC measurements via the $(e,e'pp)$ reaction are subject to sizable model-dependent corrections and are based on an assumption of SRC dominance that has not yet been proven for momenta above $600$ MeV/c.
+More recently Ref.~\cite{schmidt20} measured the $^{12}$C$(e,e'pp)$ / $^{12}$C$(e,e'p)$ reaction yield ratio over the missing-momentum range of $400$ to $1000$ GeV/c, observing a clear increase as a function of missing momentum.
+This measurement had significantly improved kinematics compared with Ref.~\cite{korover14}, reaching $\langle Q^2 \rangle \sim 3$--$3.5$ GeV$/c^2$ for large missing momentum.
+However, it was limited by only measuring the $^{12}$C$(e,e'pp)$ / $^{12}$C$(e,e'p)$ reaction yield ratio.
+This makes its interpretation subject to several theoretical assumptions that the data itself cannot verify.
+These include the assumptions that (a) all high missing-momentum protons belonged to $2N$-SRC pairs, and (b) reaction effects were properly accounted for, primarily $(n,p)$ single-charge exchange (SCX) processes.
+As $np$-SRC are always more abundant than $pp$-SRCs, even a modest SCX probability can significantly distort the $(e,e'pp)$ reaction by having a large number of observed $(e,e'pp)$ events originating from interactions with $pn$-SRC pairs in which the neutron undergoes SCX.
+The impact of SCX on the data of Ref.~\cite{schmidt20} can be as large as $400\%$, with a large missing-momentum dependence (see supplementary materials Fig. S36).
+Thus, while experimentally simpler to measure, SRC studies via the $(e,e'pp)$ reaction are subject to model-dependent assumptions and corrections that have not yet been tested experimentally.

-Here we present the results of a direct measurement of $pn$-SRC pairs using the $^{12}$C$(e,e'pn)$ and $^{12}$C$(e,e'p)$ reactions, which are minimally sensitive to SCX corrections due to the small fraction of initial-state $pp$-SRC pairs.
-Combined with existing $^{12}$C$(e,e'pp)$ data~\cite{schmidt20} and theoretical calculations using the Generalized Contact Formalism (GCF)~\cite{Weiss:2016obx,Weiss:2018tbu,Cruz-Torres:2019fum,Pybus:2020itv}, we establish the $2N$-SRC dominance of the measured reactions and the observation of a scalar repulsive interaction at short distances.
+Here we present the results of a direct simultaneous measurement of $pn$- and $pp$-SRC pairs using the $^{12}$C$(e,e'pN)$ and $^{12}$C$(e,e'p)$ reactions.
+The $^{12}$C$(e,e'pn)$ data are minimally sensitive to SCX corrections due to the small fraction of initial-state $pp$-SRC pairs, but have larger uncertainties due to the low neutron detection efficiency, particularly for the lower momentum neutrons of the lower missing momentum data.
+The $^{12}$C$(e,e'pp)$ data are more precise but sensitive to SCX corrections.
+Together, the measurement of the different reaction channels, in combination with theoretical calculations using the Generalized Contact Formalism (GCF)~\cite{Weiss:2016obx,Weiss:2018tbu,Cruz-Torres:2019fum,Pybus:2020itv}, allow establishing the $2N$-SRC dominance of the measured reactions and the observation of a scalar repulsive interaction at short distances.